s-roselien/CMPT371_A3_Connect_Four/README.md

 **Step 4 - Connect Player 2:**

-Open a third terminal, navigate to `src/`, and run:
+Open a third terminal, again confirm you are still in the `src/` folder, and run:

 ```bash
 python3 client.py